EjupiAlked/COMP1202/README.md

 * Can write code that it is understandable and conforms to good coding practice

 ## Specification
-The aim of this coursework is to construct a simple simulation of the energy consumption- and energy generation- of a smart house.
+The aim of this coursework was to construct a simple simulation of the energy consumption- and energy generation- of a smart house.
 In the house are a number of appliances which consume/generate electricity or consume water when they operate, meters that record the amount of water and electricity consumed/generated and a battery which stores excess electricity if the house happens to generate more